We’ve all been there haven’t we?

 So I decided to up my game…

-A few months ago, I decided I needed to build specific time for meditation and writing into my day, as these things were falling by the wayside on too many occasions, though next to exercise they were top of the list of things I wanted to get done.
+A few months ago, I decided I needed to build specific time for meditation and writing into my day, as these things were falling by the wayside too often in the madness of family life.

 I set myself the goal of fitting everything in before anyone else in the house woke up, which was a sure fire route to distraction.